-Business Process Automation (BPA) is rapidly turning into an exceedingly important and empowering influence in business control and nimbleness and a critical tool.
-But, why is that?
+Business Process Automation (BPA) is rapidly turning into an essential and empowering influence in business control and a critical business success tool.
+But why is that?

-As we as a whole know, a great deal has changed since the 1990s.
-Today, the point is to expand automation instead of re-engineering it.
-Innovative progressions and the accomplishment of distributed computing have quickened the development of process automation procedures from re-designing to automation.
+As we all know, a great deal has changed since the 1990s.
+Today, the goal is to expand automation instead of re-engineering it.
+Innovative progressions and distributed computing have quickened the development of process automation procedures from re-designing to automation.

-But, when a company is transitioning its process to a BPM (Business Process Automation) structure, it can be difficult to determine which workflow tasks are better suited for automation and which ones are better left manual.
+However, when a company is transitioning its processes to a BPM (Business Process Automation) structure, it can be challenging to determine which workflow tasks are better suited for automation.

-So let’s take a look at definitions, benefits and best practices of implementing BPA to improve efficiency in your daily routine.
+This article will analyze definitions, benefits, and best practices of implementing BPA to improve your daily routine efficiency.

 What is Business Process Automation?

-Business Process Automation also referred to as workflow automation or process automation, is a strategy used by businesses to automate processes and consequently save time – and money.
-It consists of one or more integrations between applications in order to make the best use possible of the available resources.
+Business Process Automation, also referred to as workflow automation or process automation, is a strategy used by companies to automate processes and, consequently, save time and money.
+It consists of one or more integrations between applications to make the best use possible of the available resources.

-More than simply automating email communications sent to users, BPA is an organizational transformation focused on driving efficiency, providing transparency and standardizing recurring business processes.
+More than merely automating email communications sent to users, BPA is an organizational transformation focused on driving efficiency, providing transparency, and standardizing recurring business processes.

-Automation can be used in many forms – from sending automated onboarding messages to your customers (take a look at our Customer Onboarding template) to integrating your whole Finance department to build an error-proof operation.
+Automation can happen in many forms – from sending automated onboarding messages to your customers (check our Customer Onboarding template) to integrating your entire Finance department to build an error-proof operation.

 Why Automate Your Business Processes?

-Process automation usually is something desirable, but you might ask “Is that worth?”.
+Process automation usually is something desirable, but you might ask, “Is it worth the challenge?“.
 The answer is that it depends.
-But the common answer is yes, it’s worth.
-Here you can see six reasons to start thinking in automation for your processes.
+But usually, yes, it’s worth it.
+Here you will find six reasons to start thinking about automating your processes.

-First, Process Automation guarantees quality.
-Automating an operation assure that each activity is performed indistinguishably bringing about high-quality work and dependable results.
+First of all, Process Automation guarantees excellence.
+Automating an operation ensures that each activity is resulting in high-quality work and dependable results.

-If for instance, you have automated your client service follow-up process, your customers will reliably encounter the same level of service from your business as well.
+If you have automated your customer service follow-up process, for example, your clients will reliably receive the same service level in every interaction.

-Manual tasks require significant time.
-They must be performed directly by people who are inclined to mistakes and who can’t reliably perform to the most astounding standards.
+Manual tasks require significant time spent.
+Besides, team members are inclined to make mistakes when performing repetitive tasks and can’t reliably perform to the most excellent standards.

-Manual tasks that are performed at a slower rate than a process automated errand, which will cost more.
-Process automation permits you to fulfill more by using fewer resources.
+Manual tasks performed at a slower rate than an automated process will cost you more.
+Process automation allows you to achieve more with fewer resources.

 How to Start Using Business Process Automation?